Erty-Gamedev/GoldSrc-Map2Prop/README.md

 Thanks to Captain P for showing me the .rmf/.jmf parsing code from MESS!

 ### Alpha Testers
-Many thanks goes out to the kind people who helped me test this program durings its alpha stage:
+Many thanks goes out to the kind people who helped me test this program and provide useful feedback and suggestions during its alpha stage:
 * SV BOY
 * TheMadCarrot
+* Descen